Duzos/dubot/README.md

 Copy the token and put it in the "TOKENHERE" in the dubot.py file

+Put the prefixes for the bot in the "prefix" section

 Make sure you have discord.py and python

 Run the file